 Audience

-Due to the fact that the audience of this project was twofold and included both Lightricks employees (most notably Product Designers and Developers), as well as the end-users of Lightricks apps, our main goal was to help deliver great experiences to our customers across multiple products and platforms while creating a coherent and consistent system that was thought-through and intuitive for both Designers and Developers.
+The audience for this project was twofold: Lightricks employees, most notably product designers and developers, and the end users of Lightricks apps.
+Our main goal was to help deliver great experiences across multiple products and platforms while creating a coherent, thoughtful system that was intuitive for both designers and developers.

 The Problem